Calamphoreus

-Calamphoreus inflatus is the only species of the flowering plant genus Calamphoreus in the family Scrophulariaceae.
-It is a shrub, formerly known as Eremophila inflata but unlike eremophilas, this species has twisted stamens and an urn-shaped petal tube which remains attached to the fruits after flowering.
+Calamphoreus inflatus is a shrub native to Western Australia and the only species of the flowering plant genus Calamphoreus in the family Scrophulariaceae.
+It was formerly known as Eremophila inflata; unlike eremophilas, this species has twisted stamens and an urn-shaped petal tube which remains attached to the fruits after flowering.

 Description

 Calamphoreus inflatus is a shrub sometimes growing to a height of 1.5 m and spreading to 2 m wide with branches that are slightly sticky when young.
 The leaves are arranged alternately, mostly 15-35 mm long, 2-6 mm wide, thick, sticky and elliptic or narrow lance-shaped.

 The flowers are arranged singly or in groups of up to 5 in the axils of leaves on a stalk 4.5-7 mm long.
 There are 5 oblong sepals which are hairy, and after flowering develop a network of distinct veins.
 There are also 5 petals joined at their bases, forming an expanded bell-shaped tube.
 The petal tube is purple except inside the tube where it is white, spotted with purple.
 The tube is 7.5-10.5 mm long with lobes that are rounded and of unequal lengths.
 There are 4 short stamens with twisted or curved filaments.
 Flowering occurs mainly in summer and is followed by densely hairy, oval-shaped fruits about 3 mm long with the dried petal tube remaining on the outside.